christianwach/civicrm-admin-utilities/readme.txt

 = 0.3 =

-Add a CiviCRM shortcuts menu to WordPress admin bar
+* Add a CiviCRM shortcuts menu to WordPress admin bar
+* Fix the appearance of the WordPress Access Control form

 = 0.2.9 =